GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

    say for confidence envelopes (modifiers **+b**\ \|\ **d**\ \|\ **D**), and to complete a closed polygon by adding selected corners (modifiers **+xl**\ \|\ **r**\ \|\ *x0* or **+yb**\ \|\ **t**\ \|\ *y0*).
    The **-A** now has new modifiers **x**\ \|\ **y** for creating stair-case curves.
+   The slip-vector symbol can now optionally accept a vector-head angle [30].
    Finally, custom symbols definition tests can now compare two input variables.

 *  :doc:`psxyz` also has the new **-SE-**\ *diameter* shorthand as well as the **-N**